Breville Super Q Blender Review

 Does it make hot soup without a heating element?

 Yes.
-Extended high-speed blending creates friction heat for thinner soups.
-Always vent the lid cap when blending hot liquids.
+Longer blending at high speed can heat thinner soups through friction.
+Always vent the lid cap and use extra care when blending hot liquids.

 Is the personal cup strong enough for frozen fruit?